Kong/charts/charts/kong/FAQs.md

 #### Solution

-To ensure Kong's admission webhook does not interfere with the control plane, you can configure it to exclude the `kube-system` namespace by setting `ingressController.admissionWebhook.namespaceSelector`.
+To ensure KIC's admission webhook does not interfere with the control plane, you can configure it to exclude the `kube-system` namespace by setting `ingressController.admissionWebhook.namespaceSelector`.

 This can be done by adding the following to your `values.yaml`: